lmc2179/lmc2179.github.io/drafts/whats_the_point.md

 We sort important from useless information by thinking about whether the information is relevant to the decision at hand

+If you can't think of a decision that your analysis or data would benefit from, then don't do the analysis

+Good DS think about decisions, Great DS think about decision processes - the entire feedback loop encompassing data collection, analysis, recommendation, and selection

 # Good data scientists: How do I help make better decisions?

 > The task of decision involves three steps: (1) The listing of all the alternative strategies; (2) the determination of all the consequences that follow upon each of these strategies; (3) the comparative evaluation of these sets of consequences.